NedelcuSebastian000/PizzaManagementSystemV2/README.md

 # PizzaManagementSystem
-This is a Pizza Management System program, in this program we can find features like:
+This is a Pizzeria Management System program, in this program we can find features like:

 -Order a pizza- here we choose to add different toppings on the pizza.
 The application should not to let us add more than 1 of the same type of topping.